 The Community Core acts as a central gathering place for the community, with opportunities for people to interact with each other at local businesses, community institutions, and public spaces.
-Northwest Neighbourhood identifies a Community Core as shown in Map 6.

 Results from public engagement identified the desire to create a community activity centre located near the traditional heart of Conrich along Conrich Road, between Township Road 250 and the CN rail line.
 The Community Core is to be incorporated into Neighbourhood Northwest with the final location and design to be determined during the neighbourhood planning stage.